brandorn/brandorn.com/_posts/projects/2017-04-26-build-some-bookshelves.md

 <hr>

-## Part 2/2: Preparing, Staining, and Finishing the Boards
+## Part 2 of 2: Preparing, Staining, and Finishing the Boards

 ### Tools